"Walk Venice to savour and absorb its magic slowly!"

 From there, you can either cross that bridge (which would take you to the train station) or stay on this side and go past the Giardino Papadopoli… there’s no right or wrong way, just follow the signs for San Marco and you’ll end up downtown Venice!

-If you decided not to walk Venice, here's a few suggestions on services that will take care of your transport between the cruise terminal and Piazza San Marco...
+If you decided not to walk Venice all the way, here's a few suggestions on services that will take care of your transport between Piazzale Roma and Piazza San Marco...

 RELATED ARTICLES: